nerissa29/reading-notes/class2-05.md

 ### What does it mean to build a ‘static’ version of your application?

-Building a *statatic version* is a way to implement your app once the component hierarchy has been decided.
+Building a *static version* is a way to implement your app once the component hierarchy has been decided.

 [^1]: [React Docs: Thinking in React](https://reactjs.org/docs/thinking-in-react.html)